gregbkr/1line-perf-monitoring-ELK-dashboard/README.md

 ## 2. Ansible loop

 Create a script file and add the following:

     nano /root/script/perf.sh

-You need to be located in ansible home:
+You need to be located in your ansible home:

     cd /root/your_ansible_home
     /usr/local/bin/ansible all -m shell -a "PERF\=\$(top -bn1 | awk '/Cpu/ { cpu\= \"CPU_used(%):\" 100 - \$8 };/Mem:/ { mem\= \"RAM_used(%):\" \$5 / \$3 * 100 };/Swap:/ { swap\= \"SWAP_used(KB):\" \$5 }; END { print cpu \" | \" mem \" | \" swap} '); DISK\=\$(df -t ext4 | awk '/dev/ { print \$5+0; exit} '); echo \"\$(date -Is) | vm:\$(hostname) | \$PERF | DISK_used(%):\$DISK\""

 Run to check result:

-    /root/script/perf.sh
+    chmod +x /root/script/perf.sh && /root/script/perf.sh

     backend | SUCCESS | rc=0 >>
        2016-07-04T21:20:51+0200 | vm:backend | CPU_used(%):0.9 | RAM_used(%):76.6379 | SWAP_used(KB):0 | DISK_used(%):53